emmercm/www/src/blog/_homebrew-casks.md

 [Homebrew](https://brew.sh/) makes it very difficult to install older versions of a cask.

-Homebrew Casks are a way to install macOS GUI applications (i.e. in the `/Applications` directory).
-Unlik
+[Homebrew casks](https://github.com/Homebrew/homebrew-cask) are a way to install macOS GUI applications (i.e. in the `/Applications` directory).
+Unlike Homebrew formulae, casks aren't typically symlinked.

+Installing old versions of casks is more complicated than installing old versions of formulae, as there is no `brew extract --cask` command.

 The solution comes from [Carlo Cabrera](https://github.com/carlocab) on [GitHub](https://github.com/orgs/Homebrew/discussions/2941#discussioncomment-2155711).
 It involves: